Last Updated on June 11, 2022 by Marc Grill

 It has a 360 sq. inch of cooking space, which is spacious enough to cook for a crowd.
-Both the lid and bowl are reinforced with porcelain and the heat-resistant handle is reinforced with glass.
-The top and bottom vents allow easy temperature control, and the lid is tightly sealed, so even smokers can use.
+The lid and bowl are reinforced with porcelain, and the heat-resistant handle is reinforced with glass.
+The top and bottom vents allow easy temperature control, and the lid is tightly sealed, so even smokers can use it.

-There’s not much we don’t like about this grill, but it’s important to keep in mind that the assembly instructions are all visual.
+There’s not much we don’t like about this grill, but it’s important to remember that the assembly instructions are all visual.
 Some people may prefer written instructions.
-These grills can reach very high temperatures, so if you like steaks rare, you should invest in a quality thermometer to prevent overcooking.
+These grills can reach very high temperatures, so if you like rare steaks, you should invest in a quality thermometer to prevent overcooking.

 3. Fire Sense notebook charcoal

 Not a good grill for slow cooking or grilling large meats.
-It’s very light and a plus, but overall this isn’t a particularly sturdy grill.
+It’s very light and a plus, but this isn’t a particularly sturdy grill overall.
 Keep in mind when deciding what to cook.

 4. Char-Griller Table Top Charcoal Grill and Side Fire Box

 This is another small grill, but one that offers a few features that make it special.
 Built to last, with cast iron worktops and 250 square inches of cooking space.
-It can also be used as a smoker thanks to the offset fire box.
+Thanks to the offset firebox, it can also be used as a smoker.
 There are a few things that are better about this grill.
 The first is that the paint is not durable.

 If the grill is over 500 degrees, the paint turns to carbon.
 The second can be used as a grill or smoker, not both.
-If you switch to a smoker, you cannot switch back to the grill.
-When used as a smoker, it’s easy to fix with some HVAC tape, but you’ll notice the fire box leaks a bit.
+You cannot switch back to the grill if you switch to a smoker.
+When used as a smoker, it’s easy to fix with some HVAC tape, but you’ll notice the firebox leaks a bit.